Starting salaries

 * without pro rata annual special payment

-**Each federal state with the highest and lowest tariff
+**Federal state with highest and lowest tariff

 Income survey